 The first and easiest way to measure the size of a laptop is by its screen size, which typically ranges from 11″ to 17″.
 The smaller the screen, the lighter and more portable the laptop is—except you can’t see as much on a smaller screen.
 If you’re on the go a lot, like to work in different locations, or your workspace or desk is on the smaller side, consider a smaller screen.
 If you think you’ll leave your laptop in your office most of the time or you’re concerned about eye strain, aim for something bigger.

 The best laptop size for lawyers is 13″ or 14″.
-Laptops with a 13” screen are more comfortable on the eyes than an 11″ screen, but more portable than a 15″ or bigger screen.
+Laptops of this size are more comfortable for the eyes than an 11″ screen, but more portable than a 15″ or bigger screen.

 Wired and wireless connectivity options are another gray area.
 What to look for here will come down to what accessories and peripherals you already have and how old they are.
 For example, if you are a lawyer with an older monitor, the monitor will connect to your laptop with an HDMI or even a VGA cable.
 Even a relatively new “wireless” mouse might need a small USB receiver plugged into the laptop.